believer/willcodefor.beer/src/markdown/uses.md

   MX Clear switches and a custom color design.
 I've used it for {{keyboardDate}}
   years and couldn't love it more.
 I've paired it with an Apple Magic Trackpad 2.
 I also have a [Razer Goliathus Control](https://www.razer.com/eu-en/gaming-mouse-mats/razer-goliathus-control) mouse mat because I like the feel of it.

-- At work I have a [Swedstyle](http://www.swedstyle.com/en) desk and a [RH Logic 400](https://store.flokk.com/global/en-gb/products/rh-logic?model=3550-STD&code=017Q5K) chair.
-Dreaming of a home office with a Jarvis desk and a Hermin Miller chair.
+- I have a [IKEA Skarsta](https://www.ikea.com/se/sv/p/skarsta-skrivbord-sitt-sta-vit-s59324818/) desk and a [IKEA Markus](https://www.ikea.com/se/sv/p/markus-kontorsstol-vissle-moerkgra-70261150/) chair.
+Dreaming of a home office with a Jarvis desk and a Herman Miller chair.